markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 };
 ```

 Yep, that's all: take the request object out of the event and pass it down.
 It's the smallest possible function you could write.
-It would also be the mose useless, too.
+It would also be the most useless, too.

 #### Results